 Our Living Library Event Series is held in partnership with Indigenous Education @NC.
 Together we seek to highlight a plurality of voices, narratives, and perspectives to strengthen our knowledge and understanding to create a more inclusive community.

 If you would like to see a specific topic or theme presented in the Living Library speaker series, let us know and fill out this short form.

 Living Library @ncLibraries

-The aim of our speaker series is to make these conversations more widely accessible to NC and our communities.
+The aim of our speaker series is to make these conversations more widely accessible to Niagara College and our communities.
 In learning about other people and their experiences we challenge our own views and ideas, creating a vibrant and inclusive society.

 The Human Library Explained

-The views expressed by these speakers are their own and are not necessarily shared by ncLibraries, Indigenous Education or Niagara College.
+The views expressed by these speakers are their own.
+Their views are not necessarily shared by ncLibraries & Learning Commons, Indigenous Education or Niagara College.